qiushiyan/qiushiyan.dev/content/posts/dplyr-1.0/index.md

 #> 4          4    13    23    33    43    28
 ```

-In its essence, `rowwise` vectorize / parallelize a function to acheive
+`rowwise` takes each row, feeds it into a function, and return a tibble
+with the same number of rows.
+This essentially parallelize a function
-rowwisee computation.
-And in this case, the `mean()` function is
+over the rows in the dataframe.
+In this case, the `mean()` function is
 vectorized.
-If there are alternative ways of computing row-wise
-summaries that take advantage of built-in vectorisation then we do not
-need `rowwise` at all.
+But, if a function is already vectorized, then `rowwise` is
+not needed.

 ``` r
 df %>% mutate(s = test1 + test2 + test3)